 Rehabilitation at the Princess Royal Hospital

-Katherine Moore - Staff Nurse
+Katherine Moore - Clinical Nurse Specialist

 I trained at Charing Cross Hospital in London qualifying as a Registered Nurse in 1986.
 Even as a student I had an interest in Cardiology but at that time student nurses were not allowed on the cardiac care unit.